Corrade/OW-workshop/README.md

     actions
     {
-        // It's not necessary to initialise all of these, but I do it for peace of mind
+        // It's not necessary to initialise all of these, but I do it for peace of mind Set Global Variable(A, 200);
-        // Note: all 2D arrays unavoidably(?) have Null at index 0 Set Global Variable(A, 200);
         Set Global Variable(B, 5);
         Set Global Variable(C, 0);